 Basic Science Research

 These investigations use genetic, biochemical, and cellular approaches to understand the pathogenesis of these disorders.
-The now well-known apolipoproteinE (ApoE) gene associated with Alzheimer's disease was discovered in the Bryan ADRC neuroscience laboratories and remains a major focus of ongoing research investigations.
+The now well-known apolipoproteinE (ApoE) gene associated with Alzheimer's disease was discovered in our neuroscience laboratories and remains a major focus of ongoing research investigations.

 Human brain tissue is important to many of these investigations.
-The Kathleen Price Bryan Brain Bank of the Bryan ADRC provides this valuable tissue and is recognized as an international research resource.
+The Kathleen Price Bryan Brain Bank provides this valuable tissue and is recognized as an international research resource.

 Clinical Neuropsychology Service (CNS)